Hyperlexia: Development

 Although hyperlexic children usually learn to read in a non-communicative way, several studies have shown that they can acquire reading comprehension and communicative language after the onset of hyperlexia.
 They follow a different developmental trajectory relative to neurotypical individuals, with milestones being acquired in a different order.
 Despite hyperlexic children's precocious reading ability, they may struggle to communicate.
 Often, hyperlexic children will have a precocious ability to read but will learn to speak only by rote and heavy repetition, and may also have difficulty learning the rules of language from examples or from trial and error, which may result in social problems.
-Their language may develop using echolalia, often repeating words and sentences.
+Their language may develop using echolalia and/or palilalia, often repeating words and sentences.
 Often, the child has a large vocabulary and can identify many objects and pictures, but cannot put their language skills to good use.
 Spontaneous language is lacking and their pragmatic speech is delayed.
 Hyperlexic children often struggle with Who?
 What?
 Where?
 Why? and How? questions.
 Between the ages of four and five years old, many children make great strides in communicating.

 A 2018 review stated that "despite good decoding and verbal short-term memory skills, individuals with hyperlexia exhibit poor listening, verbal working memory, and reading comprehension skills."

-The social skills of a child with hyperlexia often lag tremendously.
-Hyperlexic children often have far less interest in playing with other children than do their peers.